First a couple of points of clarification:

 Amplifiers and speakers need to be considered together because the behaviour and performance of each of these components of the system is heavily dependent on the other.
 In any particular system, the selection of these two components therefore needs to be well co-ordinated.

 Speakers can be categorised into the following six types, according to their use.
-Most of these may be either passive or powered types (see above).
+Most of these may be either passive or powered types (see the section above).

 Firstly, it tells you only how much electrical power the speaker is able to accommodate without sustaining physical damage and/or causing undue distortion of the sound.
 This gives only a very rough guide as to the sound level (volume) that it is capable of producing, because the sound level obtained from a given number of watts of power depends upon the sensitivity of the speaker, which varies significantly between different models.